Preethi2015/Practicesession/README.md

 # Practicesession
-Extracting code from Eclipse to Github for PracticeSession
+Extracting code from Eclipse to Github for PracticeSessionfg